jasnell/quando/README.md

 - "Which slot has the most yes votes on the team sync?
 Choose that one and close the poll"
 - "Create a new poll using the same settings as the Q3 planning poll but for next month"
 - "Add a note to my response on the design review poll saying I can only do 30 minutes"
+- "Add Friday at 10am and 2pm to the team sync poll"
+- "Change the title of the Q3 planning poll to Q4 planning"
+- "Set a response deadline for next Monday on the team sync poll"

 ### Available tools